Putin to mark Victory Day as Russia presses Ukraine assault

 South of Kharkiv, in Dnipropetrovsk province, the governor said a 12-year-old boy was killed by a cluster munition that he found after a Russian attack.
 An international treaty bans the use of such explosives, but neither Russia nor Ukraine has signed the agreement.

-“This war is treacherous,” the governor, Valentyn Reznichenko, wrote on social media.
+“This war is treacherous,” Gov. Valentyn Reznichenko wrote on social media.
 “It is near, even when it is invisible.”

-As Victory Day neared and the spotlight turned to Putin, Western leaders showed new signs of support for Ukraine.
+As Victory Day turned attention toward Putin, Western leaders showed new signs of support for Ukraine.

 The Group of Seven industrial democracies pledged to ban or phase out imports of Russian oil.
 The G-7 consists of the U.S., Canada, Britain, Germany, France, Italy and Japan.

-The United States also announced new sanctions against Russia, cutting off Western advertising from Russia’s three biggest TV stations, banning U.S. accounting and consulting firms from providing services, and cutting off Russia’s industrial sector from wood products, industrial engines, boilers and bulldozers.
+The United States announced other new sanctions, cutting off Western advertising from Russia’s three biggest TV stations, banning U.S. accounting and consulting firms from providing services, and cutting off Russia’s industrial sector from wood products, industrial engines, boilers and bulldozers.

 U.S. first lady Jill Biden met with her Ukrainian counterpart.
 Canadian Prime Minister Justin Trudeau raised his country’s flag at its embassy in Kyiv.
 And U2′s Bono, alongside bandmate The Edge, performed in a Kyiv subway station that had been used as a bomb shelter, singing the 1960s song “Stand by Me.”

-The acting U.S. ambassador to Ukraine, Kristina Kvien, posted a picture of herself at the American Embassy, and described plans for the eventual U.S. return to the Ukrainian capital after Moscow’s forces abandoned their effort to storm Kyiv weeks ago and began focusing on the capture of the Donbas.
+The acting U.S. ambassador to Ukraine, Kristina Kvien, posted a picture of herself at the American Embassy, and described plans for the eventual U.S. return to the Ukrainian capital after Moscow’s forces abandoned their effort to storm Kyiv weeks ago.

-Zelenskyy released a video address marking the day of the Allied victory in Europe 77 years ago, drawing parallels between Russia’s invasion of Ukraine and the evils of Nazism.
-The black-and-white footage showed Zelenskyy standing in front of a ruined apartment block in Borodyanka, a Kyiv suburb.
+Zelenskyy released a video address marking the day of the Allied victory in Europe 77 years ago.
+The black-and-white footage showed him in front of a ruined apartment block in Borodyanka, a Kyiv suburb.

-Zelenskyy said that generations of Ukrainians understood the significance of the words “Never again,” a phrase often used as a vow not to allow a repeat of the horrors of the Holocaust.
+Drawing parallels between Russia’s invasion of Ukraine and the evils of Nazism, Zelenskyy said generations of Ukrainians understand the significance of the words “Never again,” a vow not to allow a repeat of the horrors of the Holocaust.

 Gambrell reported from Lviv, Ukraine.
 Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv and AP staff around the world contributed to this report.